ljc2154/ADBS/Project1/README.txt

 	3. Indexing/Scoring
 		a) generate terms list for each document
-		b) update a term in a doc's score with normalized term frequency while indexing (in our df dictionary of lists)
+		b) update a term in a doc's score with normalized term frequency while also indexing by term (in our df dictionary of lists)
 		c) apply idf to term score
 		d) compile overall relevant/nonrelevant term scores
 		e) compute master term scores using rocchio algorithm